Jamaica: 18th–19th centuries

 By the beginning of the 19th century, Jamaica's dependence on slave labour and a plantation economy had resulted in black people outnumbering white people by a ratio of almost 20 to 1.
-Although the British had outlawed the importation of slaves, some were still smuggled in from Spanish colonies and directly from Africa.
+Although the British had outlawed the trade or transport of slaves in 1807, slaves and convicts continued to be smuggled out of Jamaica to other colonies, such as Cuba.
 While planning the abolition of slavery, the British Parliament passed laws to improve conditions for slaves.
 They banned the use of whips in the field and flogging of women; informed planters that slaves were to be allowed religious instruction, and required a free day during each week when slaves could sell their produce, prohibiting Sunday markets to enable slaves to attend church.

 The House of Assembly in Jamaica resented and resisted the new laws.
-Members, with membership then restricted to European-descended Jamaicans, claimed that the slaves were content and objected to Parliament's interference in island affairs.
-Slave owners feared possible revolts if conditions were lightened.
+Members, with membership restricted to European-descended Jamaicans, claimed that the slaves were content and objected to Parliament's interference in island affairs.
+Slave owners feared that improving conditions could encourage revolts.

 The British abolished the slave trade in 1807, but not the institution itself.
 In 1831 a huge slave rebellion, known as the Baptist War, broke out, led by the Baptist preacher Samuel Sharpe.
 The rebellion resulted in hundreds of deaths and the destruction of many plantations, and led to ferocious reprisals by the plantocracy class.